LiamTanner/c2130-project/ideas.md

 ### Questions:
 - How does temperature vary by location throughout the year?
 - Which areas experience the most extreme weather patterns?
-- To answer the question “Which areas experience the most extreme weather patterns?”, I would loop through the weather dataset and group data by location.
+- To expand on the question “Which areas experience the most extreme weather patterns?”, I would loop through the weather dataset and group data by location.
 For each location, I would track the maximum and minimum temperatures and calculate the temperature range.